|SSM Cardinal Glennon Children's Medical Center|

 Sometimes a child might have painless lumps that can be felt in the lymph nodes of the neck, underarm, or groin area.
 These lumps of leukemia cells (called chloromas) can develop anywhere in the body.

 If a doctor suspects leukemia, a child may undergo tests that include:

 Because it can progress so quickly, there is no staging system for AML.
 Doctors generally characterize the disease as newly diagnosed or in remission.

 Treatment is divided into two phases.
 The goal of the first phase, called induction, is to kill as many cancer cells as possible and achieve remission (a state where there is no evidence of disease in the body).
-The second phase (called post-remission, consolidation, or continuation therapy) is designed to eliminate any undetectable leukemia cells to prevent the leukemia from coming back.
+The second phase — called post-remission, consolidation, or continuation therapy — is designed to eliminate any undetectable leukemia cells to prevent the leukemia from coming back.

 Phases I and II of treatment may include the following therapies alone or in combination:

-Being told that a child has cancer can be a terrifying experience, and the stress of cancer treatment can be overwhelming for any family.
+Being told that a child has cancer can be terrifying, and the stress of cancer treatment can feel overwhelming for any family.

 Although you might feel like it at times, you're not alone.
-To find out about support that may be helpful to you or your child, talk to your doctor or a hospital social worker.
+To find support that might help you or your child, talk to your doctor or a hospital social worker.
 Many resources are available to help you get through this difficult time.